• ABOUT

 ← WARP AND WEFT: KILBARCHAN IN STORY AND SONG - RENFREWSHIREDIGHTY CONNECT - DUNDEE →

-TRACS (Traditional Arts & Culture Scotland, SCIO SC043009) is a co-operative network which champions our shared traditions of music, song, storytelling, dance, crafts, customs and local languages.
-TRACS brings together the Traditional Music Forum (SCIO SC042867), the Scottish Storytelling Forum (SCIO SC052330) and the Traditional Dance Forum of Scotland (SCIO SC045085).
+TRACS (Traditional Arts & Culture Scotland, SCIO SC043009) is a UNESCO recognised charity and co-operative network championing our shared traditions of music, song, storytelling, dance, crafts, customs and local languages.
+TRACS brings together the Traditional Music Forum (SCIO SC042867) and the Scottish Storytelling Forum (SCIO SC052330).
 Together we celebrate the local distinctiveness of Scotland’s places: our intangible cultural heritage.
 TRACS and the Forums have their registered office at the Scottish Storytelling Centre, 43-45 High Street, Edinburgh EH1 1SR.
 The Storytelling Centre is a partnership project between the Storytelling Forum and The Church of Scotland (SC011353).